skootskapoots/simplealerts/README.md

 I'm just a full-time software engineer by day, and hobby streamer and content creator at night.
 I'd love to someday pursue my hobbies as a profession, but I'm in no rush where I am today.
 I stream a couple times a week, and have other projects in the pipe I work on.
 That said, you can support any of my content channels with likes or follows to let me know you dig what I'm doing.
 It makes what I do feel that much better!

+## Features

+- **Sizing:** You determine the height and width of the alert bar.
+- **Backgrounds:** You can chose a color or image for he background of the alert bar and announcement slider.
+- **Audio:** Chose an audio clip that triggers on a received alert event.
+- **Animation:** The announcement slider is in your control, direction, easing, and timing!
+- **Fonts:** The title, subtitle, and announcement text can have their own fonts and sizes.
+- **Subtitles:** Above the viewers name, you can define custom text for event type of event (follow, sub, cheer, whatever).

 ## Installation

 Installation is a breeze, I promise!
 Someday, you may find this in the `Widget` area of the `Themes Gallery` in StreamElements.
 Until then, follow this easy steps to get going: